-Beneficiaries with hearing or speech impairments, may contact your Los Angeles County Drug Medi-Cal Organized Delivery System's Member Support Team at 1-888-742-7900 and press 7, or visit the ""Patient Resource and Information"" page at http://publichealth.lacounty.gov/sapc/PatientPublic.htm, for more information on how to obtain materials in alternate formats (examples: audio, large print).
-You may also ask your treating provider to assist you in getting a free copy of these materials.
+Beneficiaries who have trouble reading, may contact the Los Angeles County Drug Medi-Cal Organized Delivery System's Member Support Team at 1-888-742-7900 and press 7, or visit the "Patient Resource and Information" page at http://publichealth.lacounty.gov/sapc/PatientPublic.htm, for more information on how to obtain materials in alternate formats (examples: audio, large print).
+You can also ask your treating provider to assist you in getting a free copy of these materials.